aruntk/polymer-apollo/README.md

     }`,
     // Reactive parameters
     options: 'computedFn(prop1, prop2)',

+    // Loading state
+    // loadingKey is the name of the data property
+    // that will be unset when the query is loading
+    // and set when it no longer is.
+    loadingKey: 'loadingQueriesCount',
     // Error handling
     error(error) {
       console.error('We\'ve got an error!', error);
     },
-    // Loading state
+    success(result) {
-    // loadingKey is the name of the data property
+      console.error('Success.!', result); // result is of the format { data, loading, networkStatus };
-    // that will be incremented when the query is loading
-    // and decremented when it no longer is.
-    loadingKey: 'loadingQueriesCount',
+    },
     // watchLoading will be called whenever the loading state changes watchLoading(isLoading) {
       // isLoading is a boolean
-      // countModifier is either 1 or -1
     },
   },
+},
+computedFn: function(prop1, prop2) {
+  return { variables: { message: `${prop1} ping...`}, skip: prop2 };
 },
 ```

 ### Refetch Query

 Use $`apollo.refetch(key);`